[Image: A bland banner that says “Raising Luminaries Resource Roundup January”]

 Our house is crumbling, the heat is broken for a month while we wait for a broken part of our furnace to be replaced, and Boston gets kind of cold around this time of year.

-Taking night shifts with my partner so I can work full time, continue advocacy work, and home-school and care for the kids, I only get about 3 hours of daylight these days.
-So I’m also relying heavily on what our family learns from these books to handle my seasonal anxiety and depression, endure the terrifying weather, and work to stay resilient.
+Taking night shifts with my partner so I can work full time, continue advocacy work, and home-school and care for the kids, I’m awake for about 3 hours of daylight lately.
+I’m also relying on the security from these stories to handle my seasonal anxiety and depression, endure the terrifying weather, and work to maintain hope.
+In acknowledging that winter is long, hard, bitter, and a time slow down, we can be a bit kinder and more patient with ourselves when we’re feeling less moxie and more… gooooaoaaaaaarhhhhhhuggghh.

 - Overcoming False Scarcity & Xenophobia with ‘Shelter’